 - Follow the steps required to develop a quality theory of change

 - Explain how theories of change can be used by organisations to demonstrate impact

-The programme consists of two 3.5 hour interactive online sessions and a group assignment that must be completed between the sessions (4 - 6 hours' work).
-There is a gap of two weeks between the two online sessions.
+The programme consists of two 3.5 hour interactive online sessions and a group assignment that must be completed between the sessions (2 - 3 hours' work).

 Online session 1

 The first online session will include: